 6.11 The Referee and Starter shall have control of the race from prior to the start to the completion of each race.
 Only steerspersons may communicate with the Referee and such communication should be kept to a minimum.

 6.12 Upon completion of the race, all teams shall approach disembarking docks at a very slow pace.

 7.1 Teams missing the start of their race will be given a time of ten minutes for that race for progression purposes.
 No race official is obligated to wait for late teams.

 7.2 Any team with a false start may be given a warning, time penalty, or disqualification as determined by the Race Committee.

 7.3 Any crew that affects the progress of any other crew may be asked to immediately stop paddling.
-Penalties may include a time penalty or disqualification as determined by Race Committee.
+Penalties may include a time penalty, disqualification, or re-race for either the offending crew and/or the crew whose progress was affected as determined by Race Committee.

 7.4 Protests must be lodged by the Team Manager with a member of the Race Committee within 15 minutes of the conclusion of the protested race.
 There is a $100 Protest Filing Fee, payable at the time of protest.
 The fee would be returned if the protest is granted.
 The Race Committee will review all protests and render a decision.

 7.5 If there is circumstance that does not have a specific rule designated, it will be up to the discretion of the Race Committee.
 Should this decision be disputed, a team may protest by following the protocol listed in 7.4.